womenbuildweb3/30daysofweb3.xyz/curriculum/en/1-getting-started/0-overview.md

 Throughout the course, there'll be checkpoints for you to test what you've learned and earn [kudos](https://mintkudos.xyz/), which are unique, peer-verified non-transferrable tokens.

-These checkpoints are **optional** but highly recommended, especially for those looking to apply to our BUIDL Accelerator.
+These checkpoints are **optional**, but they are required to apply to the BUIDL Accelerator.

 ## 🗓 Workshops